mlsquare/fedem/README.md

 Majority, if not all the LLMs, we see today are based on proven Transformer based architectures.
 And Transfomres have quadratic (in inputs tokens) complexity - therefore slow to train and infer.
 As a result, new memory and compute efficient attention mechanisms have sprungup, along with Engineering hacks.
 But, at the end of the day, they are still based on Transformer-based architectures.

-Majority, with the exception of some Chinese LLMs, are English-centric and other languages have a token representation (no pun intended).
+Further, majority, with the exception of some Chinese LLMs, are English-centric and other languages have a token representation (no pun intended).
 Often, LLMs have a particulalr tokenizer -- which makes extension to other languages/ domains hard.
+Vocabulary size and Transfomers Computational Efficiency have an uneasy relationship.
 Developing SLMs or LLMs is still a compute heavy problem.
 Therefore, only large consortia with deep pockets, massive talent concentration and GPU farms can afford to build such models.

 In this hackathon, we like to address the above challenges.